- State and Regional

 The Environmental Laboratory Accreditation Program Section

 The Environmental Laboratory Accreditation Program (ELAP) provides evaluation and accreditation of environmental testing laboratories to ensure the quality of analytical data used for regulatory purposes to meet the requirements of the State's drinking water, wastewater, shellfish, food, and hazardous waste programs.
 The State agencies that monitor the environment use the analytical data from these accredited laboratories.
 ELAP-accredited laboratories have demonstrated capability to analyze environmental samples using approved methods.
+Detailed information is available on the ELAP website.

 Technical Operations Section